-(Photo on front of site is a steampunk gun Chris won as a trophy for winning Best in Show at the 2012 BMA-TAM awards for his Belden social media work.
+(Photo below is a steampunk gun Chris won as a trophy for winning Best in Show at the 2012 BMA-TAM awards for his Belden social media work.
 Photo by Katherine Bish.)

 Chris Reimer is an award-winning new media strategist, and is Marketing Director at Kaldi’s Coffee.
 This is not where Chris expected to be, as he spent almost 20 years on the other side of the aisle: finance (which scares him to even think about).

 He graduated from Marquette University in 1993 with a B.S. in Accounting, became a CPA in 1995, and then served as Chief Financial Officer of several organizations around St. Louis, including Zipatoni and Nurses for Newborns Foundation.
 The entrepreneurial bug bit in October 2007, and the idea for a funny t-shirt company called Rizzo Tees was born.
 After a year of development, Rizzo Tees went live on October 30, 2008.
 Five days later, Chris started marketing his tees (and himself) on Twitter.
 A Facebook fan page soon followed, and then two blogs.
 As “Chief Shirtologist,” Chris was and still is responsible for marketing Rizzo Tees and growing it with no marketing budget.
 The lessons learned by bootstrapping his way through marketing his business allowed him to make the improbable leap from CPA to ad man.